robert-STA/Odoo17Documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 Together, these types of buttons facilitate the integration of user interactions with business logic.

-.. todo: "assign myself as salesperson" action
-.. todo: "view best offer" statbutton
-.. todo: accept/refuse offer buttons
+.. todo: def create of offer -> write state of the property to offer received
-.. todo: accepting offer refuses others
-.. todo: action name=...
+.. todo: def unlink: _unlink_if_state_is_valid (new or cancelled)

 .. _tutorials/server_framework_101/action_type_actions: